PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed, 8 deselected in 3.66s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed pre-ADD fan-out checkpoint moves `_optimize_sinet_deep_skip_pre_add_concat_prelu_fanout_chains` to `passes/sinet_preadd_fanout_layout.py`.
+Its distinct prefix is one channel-last Concat followed by a private NHWC-to-NCHW adapter and one direct NCHW input with exactly one earlier NCHW-to-NHWC sibling adapter.
+Those two NCHW values feed the shared strict
+`ADD -> MUL -> ADD -> PReLU -> Transpose -> Conv` tail.
+The PReLU also has one or more later legacy NCHW consumers.
+The common terminal resolver now lives in the existing SiNet residual owner, so downstream Conv ownership, affine producer/consumer order, fused activation, and legacy fan-out semantics cannot drift between the late-residual and pre-ADD variants.

+The rewrite removes only the Concat-side adapter.
+The ADD consumes the canonical NHWC Concat output and the already-existing sibling adapter output.
+The affine/PReLU tail is lifted to NHWC and PReLU produces the canonical post tensor directly.
+The terminal post adapter is inverted and produces the old PReLU NCHW name, preserving all later legacy consumers and repeated input slots.
+The direct sibling adapter is retained for its original branch.
+No model name or fixed spatial dimension is used: relational rank-four concrete shapes, dynamic signatures, logical/physical layout, typed permutations, and the channel-last Concat axis prove the topology.

+All activation tensors must share one unquantized FLOAT16/FLOAT32/FLOAT64 contract.
+Public intermediates, duplicate producers, unexpected direct-source fan-out, a missing or late sibling adapter, invalid dependency order, wrong Concat axis, non-Conv downstream ownership, or a missing/early legacy branch reject the complete plan.
+The MUL, ADD, and PReLU constants must broadcast in the original NCHW graph and after an explicit NHWC rotation.
+They are grouped with the inverted terminal permutation; unrelated consumers receive one deterministic clone.
+Candidate resolution is repeated before apply, followed by collision, mutation-index, metadata-target, output-swap, and removal preflight before the first write.

+The focused pre-ADD suite passed with `47 passed in 0.47s`; combined with the existing indexed SiNet residual and deep-skip suites it passed with `308 passed in 0.92s`.
+Coverage includes twenty-four numerical-equivalence combinations across FLOAT16/FLOAT32/FLOAT64, scalar/raw constants, both operand and Concat orders, and both convolution families; idempotence; differential index and LayoutState validation; shared permutation and external-constant cloning; public repeated legacy slots; candidate-only and capped execution;
+sixteen transactional unsafe contracts; earlier legacy rejection; stale-plan revalidation; clone collision; and no-index preflight.

+The sequential real SiNet integration passed with `1 passed in 2.55s`.
+The current owner produced the same 449,824-byte float32 artifact with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb` and the same 253,452-byte float16 artifact with SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`
+as the preceding checkpoint.
+Therefore the already recorded sequential SiNet `-cotof` evidence remains applicable: `max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `185 passed in 49.37s`; TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with
+`3 passed, 8 deselected in 3.57s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.